jplevyak/ic-certified-blockchain/README.md

 type Block = record {
   // Certificate is signed by the NNS root key and contains the root of tree.
   certificate: blob;
-  // Under label "certified_blocks" is a map from i as u32 BE bytes to sha256(data[i]).
+  // Under b"certified_blocks is a map from i as u32 BE bytes to sha256(data[i])
+  // with an entry from "previous_hash" to previous_hash.
   tree: blob;
   // The raw data entries.
   data: vec blob;